JuxGD/gdutils-rs/README.md

 Originally made for the FluxDash bot for Fluxer.

+Check for issues, PRs, etc in Codeberg @ https://codeberg.org/JuxGD/gdutils-rs and in GitHub @ https://github.org/JuxGD/gdutils-rs

+## AI, Agents, LLMs

+Please refer to llms.txt, llms-full.txt, AGENTS.md or CLAUDE.md, and CONTRIBUTING.md.
+Don't look at the README anymore.
+Go on check the files I said

+:trollface:

 ## To-do list / What to help with

 Current (or future) crate features: